keithwalsh/react-markdown-table-ts/README.md

 - **Easy Integration:** Simple API for converting data arrays into Markdown table strings.
 - **Customizable Alignments:** Specify column alignments (left, center, right, or none) with ease.
 - **Compact Mode:** Option to generate compact tables with minimal padding.
+- **Tab-Separated Columns:** Option to add tabs between columns.
+- **Newline Handling: Option** to replace newlines in cells with HTML line breaks.
+- **Raw Markdown Access:** Retrieve the generated Markdown string for further processing or usage.
 - **Header Options:** Choose whether to include a header row or use default alphabetical headers.
-- **Tab-Separated Columns:** Option to add tabs between columns.
 - **Flexible Styling:** Apply custom CSS classes for styling the rendered Markdown.

 ## 📦 Installation